VKnowU: Evaluating Visual Knowledge Understanding in Multimodal LLMs

 We introduce \BENCH, a comprehensive video benchmark designed to evaluate the visual knowledge of MLLMs across eight dimensions.
 Here we first formally describe the semantic scope of visual knowledge, followed by an overview of each task included in \BENCH.
-We then provide a detailed account of the dataset construction and the QA selection pipeline.
-Finally, we evaluate a range of SOTA MLLMs on \BENCH\ and analyze their performance.
+We then provide a detailed account of the dataset construction and the QA reformulation pipeline.
+Finally, we evaluate a range of state-of-the-art MLLMs on \BENCH\ and analyze their performance.